-Following the referral, teens and their fellow adult participants will undergo an assessment with a Clinician to determine admission to the program.
+Following the referral, teens and their fellow adult participant attend a compulsory introduction session and an assessment with a Clinician to determine final admission to the program.

 I have looked forward each week to spending Saturday mornings with our DBT group, It has greatly helped my stress, confidence and ability to discuss things with my teenager.
 I am so grateful for the opportunity to do the course. - Adult Participant